 Since taking over as co-ordinator 13 years ago, I have been so lucky to have had the support of our volunteers.

 Some want to do patient transport, some befriending and some just help out at fund raising events.We have no restrictions as to what you can or cannot do.
 It is what suits you that counts.

 We get together several times a year at the coffee morning fund raiser, AGM and our always enjoyable tea and scones afternoon where we have the opportunity of meeting other like minded individuals.
 We are after all a team.

-It is a pleasure to work with you all and I am delighted to have this opportunity of expressing my sincere " thank you" for your invaluable assistance, without which we would not exist.
+It has been a pleasure to work with you all and I am delighted to have had this opportunity of expressing my sincere " thank you" for your invaluable assistance, without which the organisation would not exist.